rogerbinns/jia-mini-python/doc/java.rst

     print example.isdst()
     print example.sum_all([1, 2, 3, 4])
+    w=example.get_widget()
+    example.show_widget(w, True)

 Exposure
 ********

 Only methods that have been declared `public` will be available.
 Additionally the method has to be implemented directly in the class.
-For example `toString` is not available in the above example.
+For example `toString` is not available in the above example as it is implemented in a parent class.

-If you have multiple methods with the same name, declared public and implemented directly in the class (eg taking different numbers of arguments) then the one to be used is picked at random.
+If you have multiple methods with the same name, declared `public` and implemented directly in the class (eg taking different numbers of arguments) then the one to be used is picked at random.
 No attempt is made to try and select a method based on number or type of arguments.

+No attempt is made to convert method parameters.
+For example if a method takes a `boolean` and a `list` is provided then the `list` will not be converted to a `boolean`.

 Errors
 ******